Regulation

 NIS2 Directive

-EU directive, implemented into German law since October 2024.
+EU directive, transposed into German law since October 2024.
 Expands the KRITIS concept to additional sectors (including postal and courier services, production of certain goods).

 Which positions require background checks?